drmarkpowell/drmarkpowell-hugo/content/apps/viddiva.md

 ## Follow your favorites, free

 Vid Diva is free to use for up to 5 shows and movies.
-Vid Diva Premium allows for an unlimited number of shows and movies to be followed simultaneously and is available as a one-time in-app purchase.
+Vid Diva Premium allows for an unlimited number of shows and movies to be followed simultaneously and is available as either a one-time in-app purchase or an annual subscription if you prefer.

 ## Your data is yours